 Make your way to Kykkos Monastery through the fairy tale like scenery of the Cedar Valley.

-The road to the valley is full of tight turns and requires slow driving and some patience.
-Park beyond the tight corner and you'll find yourself at the starting point of a short hike up through the valley all the way up to the peak of the Tripylos
+The road to the vallev is full of tight turns and requires slow driving and some patience.
+Park beyond the tight corner and you'll find yourself at the starting point of a short hike up through the valley all the way up to the peak of the Tripylos artistic 360 degree photography.
+On a clear and sunny day your view stretches all the way from the coastline of Morfou and Chrysochou bay and all the hills and plains between Troodos and the sea.

-Holy Cross church 'Stavros tis Psokas'
+Holy Cross church 'Stavros tis Psokas' mountain.

-mountain.
 The hike is only about two and a half kilometres but it is quite the uphill climb so be sure to have the right shoes for the occasion.
 If you have the time, make a point of reaching the peak for some

-Kykkos Monastery